In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 Jiaozi Snow Mountain is a magical place.
 It’s covered in pure white snow with stunning icefalls in winter and spring.
 But come summer and autumn, you’ll find fragrant azalea flowers blooming, with bees buzzing and butterflies dancing around.

 Keep in mind that during winter, it can be pretty overcrowded with people eager to see the snow.
-The mountain’s glacial period is from the end of November to the following March, and the snow can get up to 2.0 meters deep.
-Like many similar places in China, there is a wooden platform where you can walk to the top, so there is no need to bring hiking equipment.
+The mountain’s glacial period runs from the end of November to the following March, and snow can reach up to 2 meters deep.
+Like many similar places in China, there is a wooden platform you can walk to the top, so there is no need to bring hiking equipment.

-At the moment it’s impossible to get to the mountain by train.
+At the moment, it’s impossible to get to the mountain by train.
 Your best option is to take a bus from North Bus Station to Zhuanlong Town and then hire a private car to Jiaozi Snow Mountain.
+If you need a driver, send me a DM on Instagram.

 Where to stay in Kunming?